 If you’re looking for a net to blend in with your pond while keeping it debris-free, check out the Premium Protective Pond Netting.
 The flexible 5/8-inch black mesh netting is made from woven nylon for tremendous strength and durability that will last for many seasons.
 Stakes are included to secure your net over your pond and to the landscape.

-- Pond Netting: Made with clear, heavy-duty 1/8-inch mesh in a variety of sizes to fit most ponds, the Fine Mesh Pond Netting will keep your water garden protected from small, stubborn debris like pine needles while still allowing for sunlight penetration and aesthetic enjoyment.
+If your pond tends to collect fine debris like pine needles, the Fine Mesh Pond Netting is the cover for you.
+Made with clear, heavy-duty 1/8-inch mesh in a variety of sizes to fit most ponds, the netting will keep your water garden protected from small, stubborn debris like pine needles while still allowing for sunlight penetration and aesthetic enjoyment.
 It comes with plastic stakes to keep it in place.

 Remember that pond nets are intended to be used spring, summer and autumn – so be sure to remove it before heavy snow falls in the winter!

 Pond Talk: How are you prepping your pond and backyard for the cooler weather?